 Following the FTX exchange collapse, lawyers are pursuing FTX settlements from a number of companies and entities on behalf of investors who lost money.Learn More About this Lawsuit See If You Qualify Now >

-In the motion, plaintiffs called for the complaints to be consolidated in the Southern District of Florida.
+Plaintiffs say an increasing number of lawsuits are being filed in district courts nationwide, and have called for the complaints to be consolidated in the Southern District of Florida.

 "*" indicates required fields

 Bard claims two cases selected for the third and fourth bellwether trials are no longer representative of the litigation due to the plaintiffs' worsening injuries and need for additional surgeries due to their failed hernia mesh products.